What is a trade mark?

 Once the examiner’s objections have been overcome, or in the absence of any objections, the application will be published in the Australian Official Journal of Trade Marks.
 For two months after publication the application may be opposed.
 If there is no opposition then your trade mark will be registered at the expiry of the two months and the certificate of registration will be issued, once you have paid the registration fee.
 You will have six months from the date of publication of the application however, delaying payment of the registration fee may provide an opportunity for another person to file an opposition as any application can be opposed up until the registration certificate is issued.

 Less than 5% of applications are opposed.
 The common reason for opposition is a claim by the owner of another trade mark that your application is identical or similar to theirs.
 If anyone does oppose your application, they are required to notify you and provide you with the grounds of their opposition.
 IP Australia will also contact you, through us, to notify you of the process of dealing with the opposition.
 IP Australia will then consider submissions from both the proprietor and the opponent before deciding whether the trade mark will be registered.

 Registration on payment

 The initial registration period is 10 years from the date the application was filed.
 Registered trade marks can be renewed, indefinitely, for 10 year periods.
 The fees for renewals are set out in our Schedule of Fees and Charges.

-It is possible to record the interets of authorised users of trade marks with IP Australia.
-Although not compulsory, recordal is recommended because only recorded interests will provide any limit on the registered propietor's ability to deal with the trade mark.
+It is possible to record the interest of authorised users of trade marks with IP Australia.
+Although not compulsory, recording is recommended because only recorded interests will provide any limit on the registered proprietor’s ability to deal with the trade mark.
 Where the proprietor of a trade mark has authorised a third party to use its trade mark, the authorisation should be set out in a licence agreement and recorded with IP Australia.
-Where there is action to remove a trade mark from the register or where Customs have seized counterfeit goods, prior recordal will help IP Australia or Customs notify the authorised user of this action.
+Where there is action to remove a trade mark from the register or where Customs have seized counterfeit goods, prior recording will help IP Australia or Customs notify the authorised user of this action.